quanterall/HaskellMaterials/basics/03-effectful.md

   ...
 ```

-Since we do not execute in `IO` the function that we pass as the first argument the only thing it can
+Since our first argument doesn't have the return type `IO (Maybe Message)` the only thing it can do
-do is either produce nothing from a given byte string, or produce a value of type `Message`.
-This is
+is either produce nothing from a given byte string, or produce a value of type `Message`.
+This is a
-a sensible design choice for a decoding function, and one we can make explicit in our API.
+sensible design choice for a decoding function, and one we can make explicit in our API.
 Attempting
 to do effectful things in this function will lead to using functions like `unsafePerformIO` and
 friends, making it clear that one is outside of the realm of reasonable usage.